 MISS JUANITA LOVING ENDOWED SCHOLARSHIP awarded to full-time, degree-seeking applicants who are recent high school graduates from the Walters State primary service delivery area.

-GEORGE ALGER MCANDREW IIMEMORIAL SCHOLARSHIP, to be awarded to a full-time, first-time student who is an employee or relative of employees of the McAndrew Motor Inn in Pigeon Forge, TN.
-MCGUFFIN NATURAL SCIENCE SCHOLARSHIP awarded to fulltime, degree-seeking applicants who are recent high school graduates in the primary service area.
-Priority given to students who are pursuing a degree in a science-related field.
+GEORGE ALGER MCANDREW II MEMORIAL SCHOLARSHIP, to be awarded to a full-time, first-time student who is an employee or relative of employees of the McAndrew Motor Inn in Pigeon Forge, TN.